20 Nov 2020

 “I feel like I have confidence when I work when I have felt respected.
 When I have worked with Jobble, I have been acknowledged with my experience and knowledge of my background with working in conventions and this has given me confidence and respect that I am able to pass on to others to help them be the best that they could be.
 With the past jobs I have done with Jobble I have been given proper information guidance to be able to be confident and to be prepared to succeed to do the best job possible.”

 From Jobblers to our business partners to our hardworking team at HQ, we are proud to have our community support and recognize these women for their endless dedication and innovation.
-Take their advice and: do your research so you feel confident and prepared, communicate your dreams and needs with others, and take time to take care of yourself.
+Follow this advice from influential women: do your research so you feel confident and prepared, communicate your dreams and needs with others, and take time to take care of yourself.
 Armed with the advice from from women who have found their success, you can also achieve your goals and inspire others to follow in your footsteps.